chexxor/klipper-cfg-linter/README.md

 1. Implementing core linting rules
 2. Gathering community feedback on most needed validations

-We welcome contributions but please note that the codebase is rapidly changing.
+We welcome contributions but note that the codebase is liable to change, so stay in communication if working on a long-lived branch.

 ## Contributing